LLNL/popclass/docs/source/library.rst

 popsycle_singles_sukhboldn20
 ----------------------------

-This population model was generated using the P
+This population model was generated using the Population Synthesis for Compact-object Lensing Events or PopSyCLE.
 See the `code repositoy <https://github.com/jluastro/PopSyCLE/tree/main>`_ and paper :cite:`Lam2020`.
+The input parameters to the simulation were:

 .. code::